 Sometimes diarrhea occurs at the same time, which could then lead to dehydration in your dog.
 This can then cause your dog to become more lethargic.
 However, even a singular symptom is a reason to be aware of your dog’s change in health.
 Something that seems minor can be an indicator of a bigger problem and it’s better to address it sooner rather than later.

 When your pet is feeling ill, it can be tough knowing you can’t truly detect the level of pain or discomfort he’s in.
 You can create a comfortable environment for him until he’s able to see the veterinarian for treatment.
 Follow the veterinarian’s recommendations for care so your dog can have the best quality of life.

 Whether it’s a short-term or long-term illness your pet is suffering from, it’s no fun for either of you.
 The best thing you can do is keep your pet as healthy and comfortable as possible.
-Sometimes the treatment involves improving your dog’s quality of life, while in other cases, the veterinarian is able to fully remedy the situation.
+Sometimes the treatment for bloody mucus in stool involves improving your dog’s quality of life, while in other cases, the veterinarian is able to fully remedy the situation.

 As your pet gets older, it’ll be easier to detect when something is wrong.
 You’ll know his behavior patterns and be familiar with life day-to-day.
 Any disruption in his routine should be noticeable and you’ll know when cause for concern is necessary.

 Whatever special needs or attention your dog may need, make sure to communicate them with everyone who cares for your dog.
 This includes updating medical records where he is boarded or goes to daycare.
 It includes having his current routine readily available for friends or family members who may temporarily look after your pet.
 There are preventative tools and precautions you can put into place, but being prepared for anything is really what it comes down to when caring for a pet.